 A workshop further pursuing the topic of migration between Africa and Europe through a borderlands perspective will be organised by Alice Bellagamba and Timothy Raeymaekers on December 15-17, 2011 at the University of Pavia, Italy.
 Its title: Fences, Networks, People - Exploring the EU/Africa Borderland.
 The original call for papers is here.

 ABORNE’s activities in 2012 at this stage include two thematic workshops, the annual conference and the second ABORNE PhD summer school.

 The ABORNE Annual Conference of 2012 will be held at the birthplace of ABORNE in Edinburgh.
-It will coincide with the 50th anniversary conference of the Centre of African Studies there.
+It will coincide with the of the Centre of African Studies there.
 The dates are: 5-8 June 2012, with an excursion to the wild and highly volatile English-Scottish borderland and Hadrian’s Wall planned for June 9.
-If you have not memorized the lyrics of this song by then you will be sent homeward tae think again, just like Proud Edward.
+If you have not memorized the lyrics of by then you will be sent homeward tae think again, just like Proud Edward.

 ABORNE will have its own stream of panels within the larger conference, organized around the general topic African Borderlands - Regional Integration from Above and Below.

 The call for panels and round tables is hereby open and a more detailed invitation is in preparation.
 If you have a suggestion for a panel topic, now is the time to discuss it with other ABORNE members and colleagues.
 If you would like to make a proposal or ask for advise and feedback before doing so, please write to Wolfgang: .